-Any six 3-semester-hour courses taken in economics may satisfy this requirement, other than internships and independent studies which require the approval of the department chair.
+Any six 3-semester-hour courses (four of them must be 4000-level) taken in economics will satisfy this requirement.
+Internships and independent studies require the approval of the department chair.
 Note: ECON 3801 and ECON 3811 cannot be counted as electives.

-One of the following Mathematics courses can be counted as one Economics elective (it may also be counted as one Mathematics required course or one Mathematics elective):
+One of the following Mathematics courses can be counted as one Economics 4000-level elective (it can also be counted as one Mathematics required course or one Mathematics elective):

 Total: 18 Hours (five Economics courses + one Mathematics course, or six Economics courses)

 Students must choose four approved Mathematics electives (at least 3 semester hours) above 3000, excluding MATH 3800, 4012, 4013, 4014, 4015, and 4830.

 One of the following Economics courses can be counted as one Mathematics elective (it can also be counted as one Economics elective):

 Total: 21 Hours (six Mathematics courses + one Economics course, or seven Mathematics courses)

 In addition to the CLAS residence requirements, the Economics Department requires that